victorrenop/meli-challenge/docs/how_to_run.md

 ## The CLI

-The CLI is used to display the output of the 2 frist challenges.
+The CLI is used to display the output of the 2 first challenges.
 To use it, simply run on root folder:
 ```
 python -m meli_challenge.westeros_cli -h
 ```